Try This Challenge: 7 Links

 2. A post you enjoyed writing the most

 This was hard!
 I guess it’s like choosing between your children.
 Can I add several?
 The ones I enjoy the most are the ones that just jump out of my keyboard onto the page (“flow,” as Daniel Pink says).
-However, I’ll pick Are You a Linchpin?
-It was fun to write, it jumped off the page, and I was really excited about what I’d just read.
+However, I’ll pick However, I’ll pick How to Write a Landing Page Guaranteed Not to Sell.
+It’s snarky, but it does have a serious point.

 3. A post which had a great discussion